The Million Dollar Quartet – COMPLETE PHOTOGRAPHY (December 4, 1956)

 By Bob Pakes

-The legendary photo of Elvis Presley, Carl Perkins, Jerry Lee Lewis and Johnny Cash together in one frame, is almost as iconic as the cool jam-session that took place at Sun in the winter of 1956!
+The legendary photo of Elvis, Carl Perkins, Jerry Lee Lewis and Johnny Cash is almost as iconic as the jam session that took place at Sun in late 1956!

 In this article you will find the most complete collection of photos that were taken on that historic day, in their best possible quality.

-We’re gonna start this topic off with the short article that appeared in the local newspaper, The Memphis Press-Scimitar, the next day (December 5, 1956) and that actually gave the session it’s now famous name after reporter Robert Johnson introduced the words “MILLION DOLLAR QUARTET” for the very first time.
+We’ll start this topic off with the article that appeared in next day’s newspaper (on December 5, 1956) which actually gave the session it’s now famous name after reporter Robert Johnson introduced the words “Million Dollar Quartet” for the very first time.

 First up is the only solo photo of Elvis on this day that exists.